gurch101/devops/README.md

-# Ansible Playbooks
+# Devops

-A bunch of playbooks to provision and configure digital ocean droplets
+A bunch of ansible playbooks to provision and configure digital ocean droplets

 ### Installation